 Change the certificate fingerprinting digest algorithm.
-The default is SHA256.
-Valid values depends on the version of OpenSSL installed, but will likely contain MD5, MD2, SHA1 and SHA256.
+The default is MD5.
+Valid values depends on the version of OpenSSL installed, but should always at least contain MD5, MD2, SHA1 and SHA256.

 Disable working on the local system.
 This puts a lock file in place, causing 'puppet agent' not to work on the system until the lock file is removed.
 This is useful if you are testing a configuration and do not want the central configuration to override the local state until everything is tested and committed.